 In general: in case a request contains PaPs on several corridors, the C-OSSs concerned check the capacity request in cooperation with the other involved C-OSS(s) to ensure their cooperation in treating multiple corridor requests.
 This way, the cumulated length of PaPs requested on each corridor are used to calculate the priority value (K value) of possible conflicting requests (see more details in Chapter 3.4.3.1).
 The different corridors can thus be seen as part of one combined network.

-3.4.3 Pre-Parting and allocation phase
+3.4.3 PRE-BOOKING PHASE